Model-Informed Flows for Bayesian Inference: Preliminaries

 \subsection{Hierarchical Bayesian Models}

 Hierarchical Bayesian models are common in domains such as ecology \citep{cressie2009accounting,wikle2003hierarchical,royle2008hierarchical} and epidemiology \citep{dominici2000combining,richardson2003bayesian,lawson2018bayesian}.
 Following Gorinova et al. \cite{gorinova2020automatic}, we consider a hierarchical model in which each latent variable \(z_i\) is conditionally Gaussian with a mean and variance that are arbitrary function of parent variables, while the observed data \(x_j\) is generated from an arbitrary likelihood \(p(x_j \vert \pi(x_j))\).
+In particular, the likelihood for \(x_j\) may depend on one or more latent variables through its parent set \(\pi(x_j)\).
 Formally, write

 where \(\pi(\cdot)\) denotes the set of parent variables.
+Throughout, \(\pi(\cdot)\) may include both observed and latent variables; that is, a variable can be conditioned on any subset of the remaining variables permitted by the model graph.
 In practice, the functions \(f_i\) and \(g_i\) (which return the mean and standard deviation of \(z_i\), respectively) often arise directly from a probabilistic programming system, encoding how the mean and variance of each latent variable depend on its parent variables.

 The joint density corresponding to Eq \ref{eq:hierarchical_bayesian_model} is